Impossibility of performance: England and Wales

 A contract may be frustrated by impossibility of performance.

 In 1997, Downes said that impossibility and impracticability were separate in England and Wales, and that impracticability was not usually found to result in frustration.

 The English case that established the doctrine of impossibility at common law is Taylor v Caldwell.

 New Zealand

 Wilkins and Davies Construction Co Ltd v Geraldine Corporation [1958] NZLR 985 is relevant.

 South Africa

 A contract may be ended by supervening impossibility of performance.

 United States

-At common law, for the defence of "impossibility" to be raised performance must not merely be difficult or unexpectedly costly for one party, there must be no way for it to actually be accomplished.
+At common law, for the defense of "impossibility" to be raised, performance must not merely be difficult or unexpectedly costly for one party, there must be no way for it to actually be accomplished.
 However, in the United States it is beginning to be recognized that "impossibility" under this doctrine can also exist when the contemplated performance can be done but only at an excessive and unreasonable cost, i.e., commercial impracticability.
-On the other hand, some US sources see "impossibility" and impracticability as being related but separate defences.
+On the other hand, some US sources see "impossibility" and impracticability as being related but separate defenses.